 The Importance of a Quarantine Tank

 I was able to prevent the spreading of the fish mouth rot from the start.
 Thanks to my quarantine tank.
-It also cut down the dosage of the medication since the quarantine tank is a lot smaller than the main tank.
+It also reduced the dosage of the medication since the quarantine tank is a lot smaller than the main tank.

-If somehow you have a new fish or two with mouth fungus problem, you may want to try one of the medications I have used earlier.
-You may just go for KanaPlex or SulfaPlex if you wish.
+If somehow you have a new fish or two with mouth fungus problem, you may just go for KanaPlex or SulfaPlex if you wish.
 Make sure to remove the carbon pad from your filter before the treatment.
 Activated carbon can absorb medications from the water to make the treatment ineffective.